ZarhanMemon/chatty-video-chat/README.md

-# 🗨️ Chatty - Real-Time Chat App (Using GetStream.io)
+# 🗨️ Chatty - Real-Time Video/Chat App

 **Chatty** is a full-stack real-time chat application built using **GetStream.io** on the frontend and **Node.js/Express** on the backend.
 It allows users to communicate instantly in a clean, responsive UI — similar to WhatsApp or Messenger.